-Although we’re expected to pass seamlessly from high school to college and on to life as a capable grown-up, for those of us requiring a helping hand, working abroad is an excellent opportunity to polish up our life skills and see the world along the way.
-Here are some of the most important ways life abroad teaches you about that little thing called adulthood.
+Although we’re expected to pass seamlessly from high school to college, and on to life as a capable grown-up, for those of us requiring a helping hand, working abroad is an excellent opportunity to polish up our life skills and see the world along the way.
+Here are some of the most important ways life abroad teaches you how to be a grown up:

 1. You’re in charge, of everything.

-From booking flights on the correct day to the correct city, to finding a decent apartment, picking up furniture, and locating the closest – and cheapest – supermarket, establishing a new life abroad is your initial test as an adult.
-You don’t crack it first time, but who cares if you stocked the fridge with ice cream, beer, and heinously overpriced snacks from home on that initial supermarket run.
-You’re soon to be King or Queen of the supermarket and master of effective shopping practices (file this directly under – “how to be a grown up”).
+From booking flights on the correct day to the correct city, to finding a decent apartment, picking up furniture, and locating the closest – and cheapest – supermarket, establishing a new life abroad is your initial test to see if you know how to act like an adult.
+You don’t crack it the first time, but who cares if you stocked the fridge with ice cream, beer, and heinously overpriced snacks from home on that initial supermarket run.
+You’ll soon be the King or Queen of the supermarket and a master of effective shopping practices (file this directly under – “how to be a grown up”).

 2. You become capable in the kitchen.

-For those whose first experience of working abroad as their first time away living away from home, cooking up a storm in your new place feels more like cooking a nightmare.
+For those whose first experience of working abroad is their first time living away from home, cooking up a storm in your new place feels more like cooking up a nightmare.
 Sorry, Gordon Ramsay.